 - A. The rate of one and one-half (1 1⁄2) times the regular rate of pay [the overtime rate] shall apply for all work performed in excess of each Officer's posted work schedule unless comp. time is authorized.
 [See Section 3 below].
 Overtime will be paid in one-fourth (1/4) hour increments. - B. The following criteria apply to the awarding of overtime. - 1.
-The Chief shall maintain a seniority schedule of Officers listed in descending order of seniority. - 2.
-When a vacancy for a patrol shift occurs, full-time police officers will be offered the overtime first, followed by sergeants, followed by part-time officers.
+The Chief shall maintain a seniority schedule of Officers listed in descending order of seniority. - Voluntary Overtime: When a vacancy for a patrol shift occurs, full-time police officers will be offered the overtime first, followed by sergeants, followed by part-time officers.
 If a Sergeant creates a vacancy on a shift, the other Sergeant(s) will be offered the overtime first, followed by full-time police officers, followed by part-time officers.
-For purposes of this section, a vacancy creating the overtime opportunity shall be defined as any day such that staffing falls below minimum levels established by this agreement and/or by the Chief of Police. - 3.
-In case of an emergency, the Chief of Police or his designee may waive the provisions of this section in order to fill a vacancy. - C. Officers will receive a minimum of 4 hours of overtime for all off-duty overtime call-ins to work so long as the call-in does not fall within 4 hours of the start of the officer's regular shift.
+For purposes of this section, a vacancy creating the overtime opportunity shall be defined as any day such that staffing falls below minimum levels established by this agreement and/or by the Chief of Police. - 4.
+Mandatory Overtime: Each shift shall maintain a rotating list of officers held over on forced overtime when no one volunteers.
+Such list will start with the least senior officer being ordered first and rotate backwards.
+An officer who volunteers for overtime does not affect the list and who is up next for forced overtime.

+- 4. In case of an emergency, the Chief of Police or his designee may waive the provisions of this section in order to fill a vacancy. - C. Officers will receive a minimum of 3 hours of overtime for all off-duty overtime call-ins to work so long as the call-in does not fall within 3 hours of the start of the officer's regular shift.
 Officers will receive 4 hours of overtime for off-duty court appearances so long as the court appearance does not fall within 4 hours of the Officer's scheduled start to his/her regular shift.
-Examples: an Officer scheduled for a 1 p.m. court appearance whose regular shift starts at 2:45 p.m. will receive 1.75 hours of overtime for the court appearance.
+Examples: an Officer scheduled for a 1 p.m. court appearance whose regular shift starts at 3 p.m. will receive 2 hours of overtime for the court appearance.
 An Officer whose regular shift ends at 3:15 p.m. and attends a court session that begins at 2:30 p.m. will receive overtime pay only for the amount of time he/she remains on court duty past his/her regular end of shift.
 If an off-duty Officer is required to make two (2) court appearances on the same day (e.g., one (1) in the morning and one (1) in the afternoon) said Officer shall receive compensation for two (2) court appearances at the rate specified above; provided however, if either of the two (2) court appearances occur within a four (4) hour period and within the same locale - although different courts - the Officer shall not receive compensation for two (2) separate appearances.
+There shall be no pyramiding of court and/or overtime.